sa0azt/PiRadioInterface/README.md

 #### Can I buy this board assembled and ready?

 Currently working on a simple PayPal site for international purchases, stay tuned!

+If you can't wait - drop me an email at mattias (at) hivako.se and ask for a paypal invoice.

 #### Can this board be used with Svxlink?